MichalGniadek/Narlang2/README.md

 # Narlang
-Narlang is a programming language.
-It's not designed for serious use.
-I wrote it for education purposes.

-## Language
-TODO

-## Getting Started
-TODO

-### Prerequisites

-### Installing

-## Tests
+Narlang is an unfinished interpreted programming language.
+It was written while learning C++ and testing frameworks.
+There's a lexer and a AST tree walker interpreter that works, but there's no parser.
 Test are written in doctest testing framework.

+## Use cases
+Don't.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details